Editorial Process and Peer Review

-If the work has been presented in a scientific meeting before, the name, date, and place of the meeting should be supplied.
+If the work has been presented in a scientific meeting before, the meeting's name, date, and place should be supplied.

 Please submit, with the manuscript, the names, addresses, and e-mail addresses of two potential referees.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.

-Following the abstract sections of the scientific articles in Turkish and English, at least three keywords should be given in the appropriate language in that format of Index Medicus "Medical Subject Headings".
-Keywords in Turkish should be the exact translation of MESH terms and chosen among "Turkey Scientific Terms"; for that reason, the authors should use http://www.bilimterimleri.com and https://meshb.nlm.nih.gov/search.
+Following the abstract sections of the scientific articles, at least three keywords should be given, following the format of Index Medicus "Medical Subject Headings".

-All articles should contain abstracts containing titles in Turkish and in English.
-Word count should not exceed 250, and the number of keywords should be between 3-6.
+All articles except letters to editor should contain abstracts in English, containing titles and 3-6 keywords.
+The Word count should not exceed 250.

-Abstracts should not exceed 250 words and should be structured as follows: Abstracts should be structured as follows:
+Abstracts should not exceed 250 words and should contain these sections:

 The main text should not exceed 3000 words, excluding the abstract, references, tables, and figure legends.
 There should be a maximum of 30 references.

-In review articles, written upon invitation, new progress on the subject should be handled together with the author's experiences.
-Non-structured, brief, explanatory Turkish and English abstracts, not more than 250 words should take place.
+In review articles written upon invitation, recent developments on the subject should be discussed in the light of the author's experiences.
+A non-structured, brief, explanatory English abstract should take place, not exceeding 250 words.
 Review articles must not exceed 5000 words for the main text (excluding abstract, references, tables, and figure legends).
 The number of authors should not exceed 5, and the number of references should not exceed 60.

 The abstract should be brief, descriptive, non-structured, and should not exceed 250 words.